Becoming a digital nomad in Malta – the ultimate guide:

 What is the Nomad Residence Permit?

-The Nomad Residence Permit is Malta’s digital nomad visa which allows you to retain your current employment within another country while living in Malta.
-It provides a visa for those who work can remotely or run a business from anywhere to live and work in Malta for up to one year, with the possibility to extend.
+The Nomad Residence Permit is Malta's digital nomad visa which allows you to retain your current employment within another country while living in Malta.
+It provides a visa for those who can work remotely or run a business from anywhere to live and work in Malta for up to one year, with the possibility to extend.

 Malta has been welcoming digital nomads to join their thriving community of expats who choose a nomad lifestyle with the benefits of island life, business networking opportunities and cultural experiences, for a number of years, especially from the EU.
 This is also extended to individuals from third countries, who would normally (but not necessarily) require a visa to travel to Malta, can now also benefit from the Nomad Residence Permit.